DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 >  If a player acts rudely toward Strahd, he sighs and replies, "Disrespect is unbecoming, especially in the face of the Lord of the land you are but a guest in.
 But you are foreign, and untaught, and confused.
 I'll give you a warning, this time.
 But I fear my mercy will not last forever."
 >
 >  The first time a player disrespects Strahd after receiving his warning, he smiles, holds up a single finger, and says, "One."
-Strahd's dire wolves, if they have not already emerged, step forth from the shadows and fixate their gazes on the rude player.
+Strahd's dire wolves, if they have not already emerged, step forth from the shadows and fix their gazes on the rude player.
 >
 >  The second time that a player disrespects Strahd, he shakes his head, holds up two fingers, and says, "Two."
 Strahd's dire wolves step closer to the rude player and begin salivating.
 >